VedantMete/Gen-Ai-assignment/README.md

 # Prompt 2
 Add a feature that allows users to add products to their cart and complete a dummy purchase transaction for those products

+# Prompt 3
+Integrate a payment gateway into the application using Razorpay.
+The implementation should support secure transactions, generate unique payment IDs, handle payment success and failure callbacks, and store transaction details in the database for future reference

-# Prompt 3 - For Frontend
+# Prompt 4 - For Frontend
 I have developed a Spring Boot backend with a MySQL database.
 I will provide the HTTP methods, endpoint URLs, response examples, request bodies, and descriptions.
 I want you to create an Angular-based e-commerce frontend for this backend with the following features:
 * A responsive navbar containing Login and Register buttons, which navigate to their respective pages.
 * A homepage that displays all available products.